-Rule 75 Items of business 28

-Rule 76 Items of business submitted by Members of the Bundestag 29

-Rule 77 Treatment of items of business 29

-Rule 78 Reading of bills 29

-Page

-Rule 79 First reading of bills 30

-Rule 80 Referral to a committee 30

-Rule 81 Second reading of bills 31

-Rule 82 Motions for amendments and referral back to committee on second reading 31

-Rule 83 Grouping together of amendments 31

-Rule 84 Third reading of bills 32

-Rule 85 Motions for amendments and referral back to committee on third reading 32

-Rule 86 Final vote 32

-Rule 87 Procedure with regard to Article 113 of the Basic Law 32

-Rule 88 Treatment of motions for resolutions 33

-Rule 89 Convening of the Mediation Committee 33

-Rule 90 Deliberations on recommendations of the Mediation Committee 33

-Rule 91 Objection lodged by the Bundesrat 34

-Rule 92 Ordinances 34

-Rule 93 EU items 34

-Rule 93 a Committee on the Affairs of the European Union 35

-Rule 94 Stability measures 36

-Rule 95 Budgetary bills 36

-Rule 96 Finance bills 36

-Rule 97 Vote of no confidence in the Federal Chancellor 37

-Rule 98 Motion of the Federal Chancellor for a vote of confidence 38

-Rule 99 Urgent bills of the Federal Government under Article 81 of the Basic Law 38

-Rule 100 Major interpellations 38

-Rule 101 Replies to and debates on major interpellations 39

-Rule 102 Refusal to reply to a major interpellation 39

-Rule 103 Restriction of debates on major interpellations 39

-Rule 104 Minor interpellations 39

-Rule 105 Questions submitted by individual Members of the Bundestag 39

-Rule 106 Debate on matters of topical interest and questions put to the Federal Government 39

-Rule 107 Immunity 39

-IX.
-Procedure for petitions

-X. The Parliamentary Commissioner for the Armed Forces

-Rule 113 Election of the Parliamentary Commissioner for the Armed Forces 41 Rule 114 Reports of the Parliamentary Commissioner for the Armed Forces 41 Rule 115 Debates on reports of the Parliamentary Commissioner for the Armed Forces 42

-XI.
-Recording and implementation of decisions of the Bundestag

-Rule 116 Minutes of plenary proceedings

-Rule 117 Checking of the transcript by the speaker 42

-Rule 118 Correction of transcripts 42

-Rule 119 Record of interjections 42

-Rule 120 Recording of decisions 42

-Rule 121 Objections to the official record 43

-Rule 122 Transmission of adopted bills 43

-Rule 123 Calculation of time limits 43

-Rule 124 Compliance with time limits 43

-Page

-Rule 125 Unfinished business 43
+Rule 75 Items of business 49

+Rule 76 Items of business submitted by Members of the Bundestag 50

+Rule 77 Treatment of items of business 50

+Rule 78 Reading of bills 51

+Rule 79 First reading of bills 52

+Rule 80 Referral to a committee 52

+Rule 81 Second reading of bills 53

+Rule 82 Motions for amendments and referral back to committee on second reading 54

+Rule 83 Grouping together of amendments 55

+Rule 84 Third reading of bills 55

+Rule 85 Motions for amendments and referral back to committee on third reading 56

+Rule 86 Final vote 56

+Rule 87 Procedure with regard to Article 113 of the Basic Law 56

+Rule 88 Treatment of motions for resolutions 57

+Rule 89 Convening of the Mediation Committee 57

+Rule 90 Deliberations on recommendations of the Mediation Committee 58

+Rule 91 Objection lodged by the Bundesrat 58

+Rule 92 Ordinances 58

+Rule 93 Forwarding and referral of EU items 59

+Rule 93a Committee deliberations on EU documents 60

+Rule 93b Committee on the Affairs of the European Union 61 Rule 94 Stability measures 64 Rule 95 Budgetary bills 64 Rule 96 Finance bills 65 Rule 96a Procedures pursuant to the Act Governing Parliamentary Participation 67 Rule 97 Vote of no confidence in the Federal Chancellor .
+68 Rule 98 Motion of the Federal Chancellor for a vote of confidence 69 Rule 99 Urgent bills of the Federal Government under Article 81 of the Basic Law 69 Rule 100 Major interpellations 70 Rule 101 Replies to and debates on major interpellations .
+70 Rule 102 Refusal to reply to a major interpellation 70 Rule 103 Restriction of debates on major interpellations 70 Rule 104 Minor interpellations 71 Rule 105 Questions submitted by individual Members of the Bundestag 71 Rule 106 Debate on matters of topical interest and questions put to the Federal Government 71 Rule 107 Immunity 72 IX.
+Procedure for petitions Rule 108 Competence of the Petitions Committee 72 Rule 109 Referral of petitions 73

+Rule 110 Rights of the Petitions Committee

+Rule 111 Transfer of powers to individual members of the Petitions Committee 74 Rule 112 Recommendation and report of the Petitions Committee 74 X .
+The Parliamentary Commissioner for the Armed Forces Rule 113 Election of the Parliamentary Commissioner for the Armed Forces 74 Rule 114 Reports of the Parliamentary Commissioner for the Armed Forces 75 Rule 115 Debates on reports of the Parliamentary Commissioner for the Armed Forces 75 XI.
+Recording and implementation of decisions of the Bundestag Rule 116 Minutes of plenary proceedings 75 Rule 117 Checking of the transcript by the speaker 76 Rule 118 Correction of transcripts 76 Rule 119 Record of interjections 76 Rule 120 Recording of decisions 77 Rule 121 Objections to the official record 77 Rule 122 Transmission of adopted bills 77 Rule 122a Electronic documents 78 Rule 123 Calculation of time limits 78 Rule 124 Compliance with time limits 78 Rule 125 Unfinished business 79

 XII.
 Departures from and interpretation of the Rules of Procedure

-Rule 126 Departures from the Rules of Procedure 44

-Rule 127 Interpretation of the Rules of Procedure 44

-Rule 128 Rights of the Committee for the Scrutiny of Elections, Immunity, and the

-Rules of Procedure 44
+Rule 126 Departures from the Rules of Procedure 79 Rule 127 Interpretation of the Rules of Procedure 79 Rule 128 Rights of the Committee for the Scrutiny of Elections, Immunity, and the Rules of Procedure .
+80